I'm A Landlord, Get Me Out Of Here!

 I'm a Landlord, Get Me Out of Here!

-In recent weeks, Tuna Fish has received thirty or forty enquiries from landlords who wish to move agent.
+In recent weeks, Tuna Fish has received thirty or forty enquiries from landlords who wish to move letting agents in Liverpool.
 In many cases, this is the first time that they have read and digested the property management agreements they signed up to, some many years ago.

 This issue is not confined to just one or two agents.
 There are multiple and one is a national online agent whose marketing material makes interesting reading when you know a little bit about what landlords are having to go through, simply to leave.